rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 In :numref:`thecsScores` (Lines 23 and following), we may thus notice that, in the 2016 edition of the *THE World University rankings* by Computer Science subject, the *Swiss Federal Institute of Technology Zürich* was first-ranked with an overall score of 92.9; followed by the *California Institute of Technology* (overall score: 92.4) [38]_.

-It is important to notice that a ranking with weighted average evaluations requires commensurable ranking criteria with precise decimal grades and significance weights.
-This tutorial shows how to relax these methodological requirements by following our epistemic logic based outranking approach.
+It is important to notice that a ranking with weighted average score requires commensurable ranking criteria with precise decimal grades and significance weights.
+This tutorial shows how to relax these methodological requirements by following our epistemic bipolar-valued logic based outranking approach.

 Ranking with multiple incommensurable criteria of ordinal significance ......................................................................